Scientists Race To Improve 'Living Drugs' To Fight Cancer

 The engineered cells are made by extracting T cells — a key part of the immune system -- from each patient's blood and then genetically modifying them in the lab.
 The T cells that are created carry structures on their surface called chimeric antigen receptors, or CAR for short.
 Those receptors enable the cells to zero in and attack cancer.

-"What we're doing is we are educating [the T cells] to say, 'These things don't belong,'" says Dr. Nirali Shah, a pediatric oncologist at the National Cancer Institute who is running a study Reid is in. " 'You need to get rid of them.
+"What we're doing is we are educating [the T cells] to say, 'These things don't belong,' " says Dr. Nirali Shah, a pediatric oncologist at the National Cancer Institute who is running a study Reid is in. " 'You need to get rid of them.
 Yes, I know that they started in the body.
 But they're not supposed to be there.
 You need to attack.' "

 Once the cells are infused back into a patient's body, they take on a life of their own, increasing their numbers in proportion to the cancer in the body, Shah says.

 "It's an army that multiplies when it has a bigger job to do," Shah says.
+"It's a living drug.
+It multiplies in the body."

 CAR-T therapies are among the most exciting developments in cancer research in years — one of several approaches that harness the immune system to fight cancer.